 To help with the 3-D effect on the rear wall, I glued small rock sections of plaster onto the wall and then blended them with paint and vines.

-The train conductor finally tired of "Sitting on the Red" and climbed down to check-in with the dispatcher.
+The train conductor finally tired of "Sitting on the Red" at OS Linnwood and has climbed down to check-in (whine) with the dispatcher.

 Finally.
 The train enters Linnwood, passing under a mock-up of Craigmark Transport Corp.
 (CTC :) This is the town where it's always raining,...and lightening, thanks again to the ingenuity of Bob Sobol.